 Instead of replacing live operators completely, automation should simply be there to support and enhance their efficiency.

-6. Implement customer service innovation
+6. Innovate and iterate the customer service

 The customer experience is constantly evolving, but usually most companies will wait until a trend has already happened before they jump on it.
 This is fine, but getting ahead of trends is much better.
 When you innovate customer service, you can bring new customers to your company in droves, and (hopefully!) they will tell all of their friends about you.